-The cyanide leach gold recovery reported at 49.2% is the sodium cyanide (NaCN) leach component of the diagnostic leach test conducted on whole mineral samples.
-Previous leach test work on the Aris whole ore sample performed better at 62.3% but is a different material composite and cannot be used to coincide with the ZM-02M SGS flotation and gravity recoveries.
-The results for the bottle rolls on the ZM-02M composite are not yet available.
-There is potential for further optimization to increase this recovery.
+The cyanide leach recovery of gold was 49.2%, which is the result of the diagnostic leach test on whole mineral samples using sodium cyanide (NaCN).
+This result is lower than the previous leach test on the Aris whole ore sample, which had 62.3% recovery, but this is not a comparable sample and cannot be used with the ZM-02M gravity and flotation results.
+The bottle roll results for ZM-02M are still pending.
+There is a possibility of increasing the cyanide leach recovery by further optimization.

-Table 13-13 shows the only gravity and flotation results for the Zancudo ZM-02M sample with 86.6% gold recovery and 87.4% silver recovery.
-As cyanide leaching results are not available for the ZM02-M sample and not included, these values would only be relevant for a gravity and flotation final concentrate.
+Table 13-13 summarizes the gravity and flotation results for ZM-02M, which had 86.6% gold recovery and 87.4% silver recovery.
+These values do not include cyanide leaching, which means they are only relevant for a final concentrate produced by gravity and flotation.